 To ensure an uninterrupted supply of essential medicines and other health commodities, coordinated procurement planning by donors and governments is critical.
 Recognizing that more is achieved when organizations collaborate, the Coordinated Procurement Planning Initiative (the CPP) was launched in 2006 by the Global Fund, the World Bank and the USG.
 This global partnership of multilateral institutions, international donors, and implementing partners is dedicated to ensuring the uninterrupted flow of ARVs and other essential medicines for HIV/AIDS patients.

 By sharing information and actively working together, members of the CPP have made progress in improving procurement coordination and supply planning.
-This collaboration has helped highlight potential risks to the HIV/AIDS supply chain in a number of countries and provided donors approaches to address these risks.
-General direction of the CPP is guided by the Steering Committee and is composed of the Global Fund to Fight HIV/AIDS, TB and Malaria, Office of The US Global AIDS Coordinator (PEPFAR), UNAIDS, UNITAID, USAID, and the World Health Organization (WHO).
-The Steering Committee provides broad guidance and oversight and plays a key role in defining and monitoring CPP’s strategic goals.
+This collaboration has helped highlight potential risks to the HIV/AIDS supply chain in a number of countries and provided donors with approaches to address these risks.
+General direction of the CPP is guided by the Steering Committee, which is composed of the Global Fund, Office of The US Global AIDS Coordinator (OGAC), UNAIDS, UNITAID, USAID and WHO.
+The Steering Committee provides broad guidance and oversight and plays a key role in defining and monitoring the CPP’s strategic goals.

-The CPP is also comprised of a Technical Working Group and is supported by a Technical Secretariat.
-The Technical Working Group is composed of the Clinton Health Access Initiative (CHAI), Ensemble pour une Solidarité Thérapeutique Hospitalière En Réseau (ESTHER), Solidarite Therapeutique & Initiatives Contre le Sida (SOLTHIS), Supply Chain Management System (SCMS), Systems for Improved Access to Pharmaceuticals and Services Program (SIAPS), and UNICEF.
+The CPP also has a Technical Working Group and is supported by a Technical Secretariat.
+The Technical Working Group is composed of CHAI, Ensemble pour une Solidarité Thérapeutique Hospitalière En Réseau (ESTHER), Solidarite Therapeutique et Initiatives Contre le Sida (SOLTHIS), SCMS, Systems for Improved Access to Pharmaceuticals and Services Program (SIAPS) and UNICEF.
 The Technical Secretariat is managed by SCMS.

 AIDS Medicines and Diagnostic Services (AMDS) Network to support procurement and supply chain management of HIV commodities